 Degenerative joint disease (DJD) of the spine is also known as spinal osteoarthritis or spondylosis.
 The condition causes pain, stiffness and inflammation in the neck and back due to loss of the cartilage lining the facet joints.
 Facet joints link the adjacent vertebrae in the spine, extending in two pairs from the back of each vertebrae.
 While there are many contributors to degenerative joint disease, the number one cause of DJD is the natural aging process.

 Osteoarthritis in the spine may occur at any stage in life, but it is widely diagnosed in patients between the ages of 45 and 60.
-Bone spurs (osteophytes), bulging or herniated discs, and nerve pain can all stem from the breakdown that occurs in and around the facet joint’s cartilage and lubricating fluid.
-If conservative treatments, such as rest, pain medication, and physical therapy have not decreased the pain from degenerative joint disease, alternative treatments may help you find relief.
+Bone spurs, bulging or herniated discs and nerve pain can all arise from the breakdown that occurs in and around the facet joint’s cartilage and lubricating fluid.
+Along with conservative treatments such as rest, pain medication and physical therapy, some patients seek alternative treatments outside the medical mainstream to find relief from degenerative joint disease.

 Types of alternative treatments

-- Massage – Gentle massage therapy may loosen stiff muscles and help relieve pain.
+- Massage.
+Gentle massage therapy may loosen stiff muscles and help relieve pain.

 Minimally invasive treatments